 By performing exercises with pauses or doing movements that have you hold tight in one spot, you’re teaching your body control.
-You’re also strengthening supporting and stabilizing muscles, which will help your standard lifts when appropriately trained.
+You’re also strengthening supporting and stabilizing muscles, which will help your regularly-paced lifts when appropriately trained.

-The Best Isometric Exercises
+Best Isometric Exercises

 - Standing Isometric March